-The Senior Manager - Safeguarding in the Central Safeguarding Team is the initial contact point for any referral and is the person responsible for keeping the school informed of the process and outcome from GEMS perspective.
+The Central Safeguarding Team is the initial contact point for any external referral and is responsible for keeping the school informed of the process from GEMS perspective.
 If this has not been done already, a decision will be reached as to whether any immediate action is necessary to secure the child's safety and welfare, and on any subsequent investigation or action to be taken.